pact-foundation/pact-provider-verifier/README.md

 		consumer=web&state=customer%20is%20logged%20in

-The following environment variables required:
+The following flags are required:

-* `pact_urls` - a comma delimited list of pact file urls
+* `--pact-urls` - a comma delimited list of pact file urls
-* `provider_base_url` - the base url of the pact provider
+* `--provider-base-url` - the base url of the pact provider
-* `provider_states_url` - the full url of the endpoint which returns provider states by consumer
+* `--provider-states-url` - the full url of the endpoint which returns provider states by consumer
-* `provider_states_setup_url` - the full url of the endpoint which sets the active pact consumer and provider state
+* `--provider-states-setup-url` - the full url of the endpoint which sets the active pact consumer and provider state

+### Using the Pact Broker with Basic authentication

+The following flags are required to use basic authentication with a Pact Broker:

+* `--broker-user` - the Username for Pact Broker basic authentication.
+* `--broker-password` - the Password for Pact Broker basic authentication.

+NOTE: the `http://user:password@host` format  for basic HTTP auth is not supported.

 ## Contributing